Meadowlarke/Bibliography/Bibliography.md

 831: Racial difference was upheald in white reactions to Afro-German performances.

 832: "Listening is not neutral" (via K.M.
-Knttel.)
+Knittel.)

 832: Reactionary racial listening.